 We have far more Mechanical Clock Parts then what is displayed here, please use the search bar up top of the page for more.
 Offering a full line of Hermle clock parts and components as well.

-This is the most common suspension spring needed by far.
-Suspension A1 is for mantle clocks, A2 for wall and grandmother units.
+This is the most common suspension spring in use by far.
+Suspension A1 is for mantle clocks whereas A2 is for wall and grandmother units.
 The suspension A3 is for larger floor clocks such as a grandfather clock.

 Brass top Clock Weight Hook Kit for modern German clock movements such as Hermle / Urgos / Kieninger.
-Comes either with external threads or internal threads.
-The M* number is the thread size of the screw/bolt, M4 is 4mm, M5 is 5mm.
+The top hooks are made with external threads or internal threads and also M4 threads or M5 threads.

 Round convex clock glass gets measured from one side to the other, the overall width.
 When working with a clock bezel it is important to order the right sized clock glass.
 If the glass is too narrow it will fall out the front of the bezel.